Powerflutter/powerflutter/README.md

 ## Features & Roadmap for 2019

-[X] Powerful and easy State management using automatic databinding
+[X] Powerful and easy state management using automatic databinding

 [X] Dependency Injection